 This only confirms the definition of private equity, which business literature defines as an investment activity in a private company, usually in a privately negotiated transaction.
 Essentially, it also means that aside from being extremely illiquid and opaque, it may not be easy to analyze as an investment.

-The Elephant proposes to overcome the challenge in the secondary market of private equity, by adding elements to its existing Dedicated Vehicle Work Model (as described in Section 1.4 above) which are Blockchain based protocols entrenched in the Ethereum network.
+The Elephant proposes to overcome the challenge in the secondary market of private equity, by adding elements to its existing Dedicated Vehicle Work Model which are Blockchain based protocols entrenched in the Ethereum network.
 This enhanced platform provides opportunities for investors that want to buy or sell rights to shares of private companies through Dedicated Vehicles whose equity is represented by digital tokens.

 Key, however, is that the platform records, issues and validates the sales all in a single go.
 At a later stage, the Platform may set up its own network or use another network for the Platform and replace the Ethereum network.